victoreram/Springboard-Data-Science/GenreClustering/README.md

 ## Data
 Free Music Archive.
 Repo [here](https://github.com/mdeff/fma/) The data in this repo is divided into two sets:
-- tracks_cleaneded.csv: Contains audio features of 13129 tracks, cleaned up from tracks.csv and echonest.csv from the fma repo using DataCleaning.ipynb.
+- tracks_cleaned.csv: Contains audio features of 13129 tracks, cleaned up from tracks.csv and echonest.csv from the fma repo using DataCleaning.ipynb.

 ## Documentation
 - Proposal.md: The formal proposal for this project.